Lastaapps/rangeforce-owasp-hints/README.md

 - Now open the website and find when are the credentials sent (Firefox recommended).
 - They are sent on the resolve button press.
 - We need to get `npm` working.
-- Clone the project from Github.
+- Clone the project from GitHub.
 Go into the backend folder.
 - Install hapi and iron - `npm install hapi iron`.
 - Place your code into `server.js`.
 This way you don't have to deal with `npm`.
 - Place the code right under the `init()` function declaration.